rohitkanrar/rohitkanrar.github.io/_pages/about.md

   - /about.html
 ---

-**I am on the academic job market, actively applying for positions starting Fall 2026.
-I would appreciate your help in finding potential opportunities.
-Thank you!**

-Email: rohitk [at] iastate [dot] edu

 ## Brief Bio
 Rohit Kanrar is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be co-advised by Professor [Dan Nettleton](https://dnett.github.io/).
 Rohit is also grateful to his dissertation co-advisors, Professor [Zhanrui Cai](https://zhanruicai.github.io/) and Professor [Chunlin Li](https://statistics.as.virginia.edu/people/chunlin-li), and thank them for their help and guidance in building the foundation of his future research.
+Statistics is his passion and he truly enjoys learning new concepts in statistics.

+Outside of research, he loves to cook, follows sports, and listen to music.
+He is also a lifelong supporter of [Manchester United](https://www.manutd.com/).
+History of Man United has taught him important life lessons.
+He has no plans to stop supporting Man United, even if they will relegated to Championship.

 ## Experiences